elasekness/BMS500C/Day 1.md

 	more programs.txt

 > Scroll through line-by-line with the enter key.
-Scroll through page-by-page with the space key.
+Scroll through page-by-page with the space key. <br>
-> Do you notice that the file contains some of the commands you have just used?
+> Do you notice that the file contains some of the commands you have just used? <br>
 > Exit with **`control-c`**.

 <br>